 What's better than a glass of chilled Italian white wine sipped in the sunshine?

 Italy's varying climate from the cooler north to the hotter south creates an impressive array of white wines all perfectly suited to al fresco dining.

 This superb organic sparkling wine from Torri Cantine has notes of pear and passion fruit with a hint of citrus and flowers.
 It has well-balanced acidity whilst being refreshing with a gentle citrus finish.
 The perlage is fine

-As a small, independent business we know how hard it is to get noticed and stand out amongst all the big players so we’ve curated a list of our favourite small businesses both local to us and national to share with you.
+As a small, independent business, we know how hard it is to get noticed and stand out amongst all the big players.
+So we have curated a list of our favourite small businesses both local to us and national to share with you.

-London’s south west has been our home for over a decade and we wouldn’t swap it for anywhere else.
+London’s south-west has been our home for over a decade.
+We wouldn’t swap it for anywhere else.
 Well...except for Umbria, Tuscany, Sicily…

 Buying wine and ending up with a bottle you’ll enjoy can always be a bit of a gamble even for those who make it their business, like us, as it’s not always possible to try before you buy so the final choice is often dictated by price.